sci-hpc/scihpc/docs/docs/jobs/slurm.md

 #### OpenMP applications

-OpenMP (Open Multi-Processing) is a multiprocessing library is often used for programs on shared memory systems.
-Shared memory describes systems which share the memory between all processing units (CPU cores), so that each process can access all data on that system.
+OpenMP (Open Multi-Processing) is a multiprocessing library which is often used for programs on shared memory systems.
+Shared memory describes systems that share the memory between all processing units (cores), so that each process can access all data on that system.

 | Parameter | Function |
 |-----------|----------|